CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description is solid with specific algorithms listed, a clear 'Use when' clause, and good distinctiveness.
-However, the final sentence 'Trigger with relevant phrases based on skill purpose' is meaningless filler that adds no value, and the trigger terms could include more natural user variations like 'segmentation' or 'find groups'.
+However, the final sentence 'Trigger with relevant phrases based on skill purpose' is meaningless filler that adds no value, and the trigger term coverage could be broader to include natural variations users might say.

 Suggestions

-Remove the vague filler sentence 'Trigger with relevant phrases based on skill purpose' as it provides no actionable information.
+Remove the vague filler sentence 'Trigger with relevant phrases based on skill purpose' as it provides no actionable information for skill selection.

 DimensionReasoningScore